Rural Homes

 Return on Investment

 A mid-sized skylight installation costing £2,000 increases property value by £6,000-£9,000 while providing £250 annual energy savings, generating 300-450% five-year return on investment plus ongoing utility reductions.
 A roof lantern investment of £4,000 delivers £60,000 value increase plus £500 annual energy savings.
-Kitchen renovations emphasizing natural light through roof lanterns, large glazed doors, and light-maximizing design return 60% or more value through property appreciation.
+Kitchen renovations that prioritize natural light through roof lanterns, large glazed doors, and light-maximizing design return 60% or more value through property appreciation.

 Implementation Approach

-Common mistakes that compromise investments include flat skylights without adequate pitch collecting water and debris, poor roof material choices prone to failed waterproofing, inadequate insulation with older rooflights, wrong orientation ignoring sun path, insufficient ventilation, and over-reflective surfaces creating glare.
+Common mistakes that compromise investments include flat skylights without adequate pitch (collecting water and debris), poor roof material choices prone to failed waterproofing, inadequate insulation with older rooflights, wrong orientation ignoring sun path, insufficient ventilation, and over-reflective surfaces creating glare.
 Maintenance schedules preserve long-term performance, with interior cleaning every 2-3 months and exterior cleaning every 6-12 months maintaining transmission.

 Summary